-The independent pizzeria has just opened its newest site in Brook Green, thanks to the huge success of the first restaurant in Islington which launched just two years ago.
+The independent pizzeria has just opened its newest site in Boxpark Wembley, thanks to the huge success of their restaurants in Islington and Brook Green.
 They’re famed for their unusual 48-hour slow-fermented doughs and creative toppings – and have now brought out a limited-edition green dough which is made using Moringa.
 You’ll never pay more than £11 for even the most loaded of pizzas, so go all out with the Arianna, a delicious mix of mozzarella, fresh sausage, taleggio goat’s cheese, pecorino and truffle honey. zialucia.com

 TRY: The ‘Andrea Pirlo’ pizza – even if just for the name.

 Yard Sale Pizza started out small when three friends began experimenting with dough recipes in their Hackney garden.
-Now widely acknowledged as one of London’s most sensational slices, Yard Sale has just opened its fifth site at the newly-launched Market Hall Fulham to bring their famous stone-baked pizzas to South London for the first time – and people are already queuing around the block!
-Pick from Yard Sale favourites such as TSB (tender stem broccoli, manchego, pine nuts and olive oil) and Evil Maestro (spicy anchovies, caper berries and black olives), or the classic Holy Pepperoni which takes things up a notch with the addition of ‘nduja.
+Now widely acknowledged as one of London’s most sensational slices, Yard Sale has four sites across north and east London, with plans to venture further afield too (here’s hoping!).
+Pick from favourites such as TSB (tender stem broccoli, manchego, pine nuts and olive oil) and Evil Maestro (spicy anchovies, caper berries and black olives), or the classic Holy Pepperoni which takes things up a notch with the addition of ‘nduja.
 Don’t skip the dips – the BBQ sauce has a tangy kick which perfectly complements the TSB. yardsalepizza.com

 TRY: ‘The Malty One’ ice cream sandwich for dessert.
 Delicious.